Abelkrijgtalles/mojang-maps/README.md

 # Mojang Maps

+> DISCLAIMER: NOT AN OFFICIAL MINECRAFT/MOJANG PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.

 ## Status: I really don't know what I'm going to do.
 It's been dead since February.
 Maybe I'll make a cross-platform & cross-version rewrite, or maybe I'll leave it to die.

 A Google Maps like navigation system for Minecraft.